Information on the Graduate Diploma in Theology

 You have the flexibility to choose any combination of papers depending on your interest and their availability, with only two requirements:

 - Your choice includes T7101 Introduction to Theology

-- Five papers at stage 3 are completed
+- Five advanced papers (“old stage 3”) are completed

 We encourage taking some Biblical Studies papers – although much depends on what degree you have already done and the background you have.

 A little planning using the Graduate Diploma planning chart will make sure you’re on the right path.
-This is particularly important as you’ll soon find yourself at the point of picking out stage 3 papers – as the diploma only allows three papers below stage 3.
+This is particularly important as you’ll soon find yourself at the point of picking out advanced papers – as the diploma only allows three foundational papers.

 What papers should I start with?